Misterio77/nix-starter-configs/README.md

 works).
 [Here's a link to the latest NixOS downloads, just for you](https://nixos.org/download#download-nixos).

+## What template to chose?

+If this is your first trying flakes, or you're attempting to migrate your (simple) config to it; you should use the minimal version.

+If you're here looking for inspiration/tips/good practices (and you already use flakes), or you're migrating a config that already has overlays and custom packages; try the standard version.

 ## I like your funny words, magic man

 Not sure what this all means?